Interpersonal Therapy For Depression

 Inventory

-If you begin IPT, you might begin by taking a test called the IP Inventory.
+If you begin interpersonal therapy, you might begin by taking a test called the IP Inventory.
 This tool can help your therapist understand where you're getting or lacking social support, in whom you confide, and how healthy those relationships are.
 They’ll also usually learn about your romantic relationships, the status of your current relationships and past relationships, how you communicate with others in daily life, relationship issues or disputes, and any problems in your relationship that might have led to your depressive episode.

 This may be when a therapist might study references to your environment, previous or current mental illnesses, relationships, and medication history.
 The efficacy of this stage can be found through success in those working through trauma, finding new strategies to approach depressive episodes, and the principles at play.